jaccomoc/jactl/docs/README.md

 When the long-running operation completes, the script state is restored and the script continues from where it left off.

+### Checkpointing

+The execution state of a script can be checkpointed when needed and this checkpointed state can be persisted or distibuted over a network in order to recover and resume scripts after a failure.

 ### Extendable
 Easy to integrate additional functions and methods into the language for application-specific needs.